tucats/ego/LANGUAGE.md

 In this case, the code first captures the current time and stores it in the variable `now`.
 It then does some other work for the program, and when done we want to find out the elapsed time.
 The value of `elapsed` is a duration string that indicates how much time passed between the `now` value and the current time.
 For example, this could be a value such as "5s" for five seconds of time passing.

 ### time.Parse(string, model)

 This converts a text representation of a time into a time value.
 The first parameter is the text to convert, and the second parameter is the "model" which describes the format in which the value is parsed.
 This uses the same specific date values from thee `time.reference` time.

     s := "12/7/1960 15:30"
     m := "1/2/2006 15:04"
     t := time.Parse(s, m)

 The time value stored in `t` is the time value "Wed Dec 7 15:30:00 UTC 1960".
-Note that the model showed a month of 1 (for January) but was still using the sspecific values from the reference time.
+Note that the model showed a month of 1 (for January) but was still using the specific values from the reference time.
 The slashes are not part of the reference time, so they must exist in the same locations in the string to be converted and will be skipped.

 IF there is an error in parsing, the value of `t` will be `nil`.
 You can find out what the exact error is by allowing the `time.Parse()` function to return two values:

     t, e := time.Parse(s, m)

-If the value of `t` is `nil` then the value of `e` will be the error code that refelcts the parsing error.
+If the value of `t` is `nil` then the value of `e` will be the error code that reflects the parsing error.
 If the call is made with only one return value specified, then the error is discarded.

 ### time.Sleep(duration)

 The `Duration()` function of thee `time` package will sleep for the specified amount of time.
 The duration is expressed as a string.
 For example,

     time.Sleep("10s")